admica/prog/README.md

 and a setting to enable/disable auto-close after subprocess completion.
 Some parameters are configurable such as gui dimensions and scrollback history.

-Example Usage:
+Usage Examples:

+$ python prog.py ./gibberish.py

-$ python prog.py rsync -avh --progress ~/Downloads/big.iso /nas/
+$ python prog.py rsync -avh --progress ~/Downloads/file.iso /somepath/

 gibberish.py
 ============
 This is a test driver for prog.py.
 It prints random strings with random occurences of incrementing percentage completion text.
 It also randomly repeats between 1 and 3 cycles to simulate multiple progress bars running sequentially.

-Run it as the command argument to generate some output.
+You can run it as the command argument of prog.py to generate output.

-$ python prog.py ./gibberish.py